KatherineMichel/stanford-code-in-place-final-project/README.md

 ## Possible Enhancements

 * Add a proper Change Log
-* Optionally, create the option to publish to the PyPI test instance first
+* Create the option to publish to the PyPI test instance first
 * Add a photographer credit (not required by Unsplash) as the status update
 * Add additional image filter algorithms